mggg/VoteKit/paper/paper.md

-On the software side, researchers have built a multitude of different packages for generating and analyzing elections.[^4] Some of the packages do not create an end-to-end pipeline, like [@boehmer2024guidenumericalexperimentselections], which generate profiles but does not conduct elections, or [@votelib] which *only* conducts elections.
+On the software side, researchers have built a multitude of different packages for generating and analyzing elections.[^4] Most packages, to our knowledge, handle just one part of the research arc; for instance, `PrefSampling` [@boehmer2024guidenumericalexperimentselections] generates profiles but does not conduct elections, while `VoteLib` [@votelib] *only* conducts elections.
-Others, like [@preflibtools] and [@prefvoting], provide support for generating profiles and conducting single-winner elections but do not support multi-winner elections like STV.
+Others, like `PrefLibTools` [@preflibtools] and `PrefVoting` [@prefvoting], provide support for generating profiles and conducting single-winner elections.
-Multi-winner packages like [@abcvoting] or [@apportionment] do not support ranked voting.
+Packages with multi-winner capability, like `abcvoting` [@abcvoting] or `Apportionment` [@apportionment], do not support ranked voting.
-`VoteKit` is built to provide an end-to-end pipeline that supports ranked, scored, and approval profiles as well as single and multi-winner elections and their analysis.
+To illustrate the gap this leaves, note that single transferable voting (STV), a voting system actually used for political election in six countries, is curiously absent.  `VoteKit` is built to provide an end-to-end pipeline that supports ranked, scored, and approval profiles as well as single- and multi-winner elections, with an emphasis on practical applicability.

 ## Area of need: Generative models